nsandeep440/BigDataSpark/README.md

 # BigDataSpark
-Given financial data, classify whether user with experience financial distress or not.
+Given financial data, classify whether user will experience financial distress or not.